 - Have low maintenance.

 When we were tasked with manufacturing hundreds of windows and doors as part of the reconstruction of a conservation area in Kings Cross back in 2006.
-These were installed by Barnsdale Windows and are still going strong.
-Lasting at least 16 years without needing to be touched.
+These were installed by Barnsdale Windows, and are still going strong.
+Lasting over 12 years without needing to be touched.

-We have become the leading company in the country for conservation projects with many of the most prestigious developments using our products, read our project types section for more information about the other commercial projects we work on.
+We have become the leading company in the country for conservation projects, with many of the most prestigious developments using our products.
+Read our project types section for more information about other commercial projects we work on.